The Value of Interaction in Data Intelligence

-In fact, we have only examined the second transformation, $F_2$, for performing a HCI task as depicted in Figure \ref{fig:CBR}(c) where there is less tangible and often unnoticeable first step.
+In fact, we have only examined the second transformation, $F^b_i$, for performing a HCI task as depicted in Fig. \ref{fig:CBR}(c) where there is less tangible and often unnoticeable first step.
 Before a user considers an input action alphabet $\mathbb{A}_\text{act} = \mathbb{Z}_i$, the user has to take in and reason about various information that may affect an action of HCI.
-Collectively all possible variations of any information that may be considered for a HCI task are letters in an alphabet, denoted as $\mathbb{Z}_{i-1}$ in Figure \ref{fig:CBR}(c).
-Hence the first step of ``taking in and reasoning about'' is, in abstract, a transformation, $F_1: \mathbb{Z}_{i-1} \rightarrow \mathbb{Z}_i$.
-As $F_1$ takes place in a user' mind, it is often unnoticeable.
-Broadly speaking, $F_1$ may take in the following types of information.
+Collectively all possible variations of any information that may be considered for a HCI task are letters in an alphabet, denoted as $\mathbb{Y}_{i-1}$ in Fig. \ref{fig:CBR}(c).
+Hence the first step of ``taking in and reasoning about'' is, in abstract, a transformation, $F^a_i: \mathbb{Y}_{i-1} \times \mathbb{Z}_{i} \rightarrow \mathbb{Y}_i$.
+As $F^a_i$ takes place in a user' mind, it is often unnoticeable.
+Broadly speaking, $F^a_i$ may take in the following types of information.

-\textbf{Explicit Prompt.} This includes any information that is purposely provided by a computer or a third party for the HCI task concerned, e.g., textual and visual prompts for radio buttons or check boxes, audio questions asked prior to voice-activated commands, instructions from a trainer or a user manual to a trainee, and so forth.
+\textbf{Explicit Prompt.} This includes any information that is purposely provided by a computer or a third party for the HCI task concerned, e.g., textual and visual prompts for radio buttons or checkboxes, audio questions asked prior to voice-activated commands, instructions from a trainer or a user manual to a trainee, and so forth.